 Working on behalf of the German Federal Government, KfW Development Bank is actively shaping the future of modern energy systems and energy infrastructure around the world.
 In 2024, it provided new financing totalling around EUR 2.1 billion, which is expected to contribute to achieving SDG 7.
 The financing agreements signed in 2024 are expected to provide more than 378,000 people with initial or improved access to modern energy supplies in the future.
 In addition, it is expected that over 91,000 MWh of electrical or thermal energy demand or consumption will be avoided annually and over 1,400 MW of additional power generation capacity from renewable energies will be provided in the coming years.

 Together with the other business areas of KfW Group that also promote climate friendly energy production in Germany and Europe, KfW is one of the largest financiers of renewable energies worldwide.
+In the future, it will place even greater emphasis on partnerships and contribute to the interests of Germany and the local economy.

 Share page